-Some of my most vivid memories of my early sex life are not of the satisfying post-coitus elated release, but the opposite.
+Some of my most vivid memories of my early sex life are not of the satisfying post coitus elated release, but the opposite.
 It is hard to forget the many years when sex was more a path of frustration than pleasure; when I was still figuring out how my body responded and why it often didn’t.
 In retrospect, I think it was my strong intention to find pleasure that kept me coming back to try again - of being willing to live inside the questions I had about pleasure even without many answers.
-And even now, some 30 years later, I often notice that it is this same deliberate attention, the essence of wanting to want, that gives me the courage to keep seeking out my own erotic truth.
+Even now, some 30 years later, I often notice that it is this same deliberate attention, the essence of wanting to want, that gives me the courage to keep seeking out my own erotic truth.

-Where my sexual freedom really started to open up and really transform my ability to work with my ever-changing libido was when I began developing a curriculum of sexual education.
-As I began to understand my own sexual physiology, and the unique relationship between clitoral stimulation and the internal explosions of the g-spot, I also discovered a whole new range of sexual positions that really worked.
-The more that I followed my own curiosity and learned a vocabulary to describe my own pleasure, the more I was able to release the anxiety that had for so long overshadowed my orgasmic capacity.
+Where my sexual freedom really started to open up and transform my ability to work with my ever-changing libido was when I began developing a curriculum of sexual education.
+As I began to understand my own sexual physiology, and the unique relationship between clitoral stimulation and the internal explosions of the G-spot, I also discovered a whole new range of sexual positions that really worked.
+The more I followed my own curiosity and learned a vocabulary to describe my own pleasure, the more that I was able to release the anxiety that had for so long overshadowed my orgasmic capacity.

-Learning how to surrender to the body’s erotic knowing, rather than persisting in willful attempts to control it, builds trust in your sexual response and helps you let go of anxiety.
+Learning how to surrender to the body’s erotic knowing, rather than persisting in willfull attempts to control it, builds trust in your sexual response and helps you let go of anxiety.
 This is really important because our brain cannot simultaneously process anxiety and sexual arousal.
 Surrender by definition brings us fully into the present moment, and release can only happen when we are being guided by our curiosity and open to what we are experiencing in the moment.

-The more comfortable you become with your own body, understanding the mysterious triggers that ignite pleasure, the more easily you can surrender to the moments you share with someone else.
+The more comfortable you become with your own body and understanding the mysterious triggers that ignite pleasure, the more easily you can surrender to the moments you share with someone else.
 Previous efforts to connect are rewired to an ease in slipping back into what your body already knows.
 Masturbation teaches us how to focus our attention inward where orgasmic potential begins.

-Try experimenting with moving your limbs, rolling your neck and stretching your torso while you explore each other’s bodies.
-This is why new or never-tried positions can trigger arousal points that you didn’t know you had.
-Wanting to understand and experience more of your orgasmic potential is also a great reason to try and fit in a little bit of core strengthening exercises into your life.
+Try experimenting with moving your limbs, rolling your neck, and stretching your torso while you explore each other’s body.
+This is why new or never tried positions can trigger arousal points that you didn’t know you had.
+Wanting to understand and experience more of your orgasmic potential, is also a great reason to try and fit in a little bit of core strengthening exercises into your life.
 Being able to hold onto someone you love from the inside feels both strong and sexy.

-It is impossible to not notice the fast, heavy breathing after orgasm, but many don’t realize how becoming aware of your breath early in foreplay can focus our path to orgasm like nothing else.
+It is easy to notice the fast, heavy breathing after orgasm, but many don’t realize how becoming aware of your breathing early in foreplay can focus our path to orgasm like nothing else.
 Whether you tend towards long and slow breaths or short, fast inhalations, stop and notice how your breathing affects your connection to your body, your lover, and your orgasmic possibilities.